Eastview, Saskatoon

 Eastview is a mostly residential neighbourhood located in south-central Saskatoon, Saskatchewan, Canada.
 It is a suburban subdivision, consisting of low-density, single detached dwellings, low-rise apartment buildings and semi-detached houses.
-As of 2007, the area is home to 3,566 residents.
-The neighbourhood is considered a middle-income area, with an average family income of $58,703, an average dwelling value of $260,050 and a home ownership rate of 51.6%.
+As of 2025, the area is home to 4,070 residents.
+The neighbourhood is considered a middle-income area, with a median personal income of $42,000, an average sale price of $291,267 and a home ownership rate of 68.0%.